Clinical-Genomics/scout/README.md

 ## Docker

-The app is shipped to docker hub at every push in the `scout-react-stage` project and to `scout-react` at every merge to master.
+The app is shipped to docker hub at every push in the `scout-react-stage` project and to `scout-react` when deploying via a workflow.
 To pull the latest image from the Clinical Genomics dockerhub repository

 ```bash